Free Consultation

 Contact a Seattle Distracted Driving Accident Lawyer Today

 Our distracted driving accident lawyers in Seattle are standing by to assist in recovering from a distracted driver’s insurance company.
 We have decades of experience in the distracted driving litigation arena.
-At The Fang Law Firm, we know all the insurance company’s tricks and can cut through their underhanded tactics.
+At Fang Law Firm, we know all the insurance company’s tricks and can cut through their underhanded tactics.
 Call us today at (206) 489-5140 for your free case consultation.
 We’ll help you chart a path to financial recovery.

-The Fang Law Firm offers 100% remote and contactless meetings & representation.
+Fang Law Firm offers 100% remote and contactless meetings & representation.